Montana-Media-Arts/391-mobile-gaming-Spring2020-course/modules/week-14/_posts/2002-01-01-shape-movement.md

     }
 ```

-This class is a special because it extends (it is a child of) the TimerTask so it is a TimerTask and can act like a clock now.
+This class is special because it extends (it is a child of) the TimerTask, so it is a TimerTask and can act as a clock now.
 Don't worry about the details!

-The important part is that is calls the moveShape method.
+The important part is that it calls the moveShape method.

 That method looks like this.